SNU-LIST/DeepRF_SLR/README.md

 # DeepRF_SLR

 DeepRF_SLR is multiband spin-echo pulse design method based on the SLR algorithm [1] and deep reinforcement learning.
-For more information, refer to the [submitted paper](http://arxiv.org/abs/1912.09015)
+For more information, refer to the [accepted paper](https://ieeexplore.ieee.org/document/9174664/media#media)

 ## Method